Charles Broadwick: Early life

-Balloon-based performances
+Personal life

+John Murray married Jennie Ringold in 1897 and their daughter, Marie Sadie Murray, was born in 1899.
+As Charles Henry Broadwick he was married to Maude Broadwick, Georgia Anne "Tiny Broadwick" Thompson, and actress Ethel Lillian Knutsen.
+Both Maude and Ethel died in parachuting accidents.

+Balloon drops

-By the age of 16 Broadwick (now using the new name) was performing at fairs and exhibitions, parachuting from underneath a hot air balloon.
+By the age of 16 Broadwick (using his new name) was performing at fairs and exhibitions, parachuting from underneath a hot air balloon.
 Upon ascent, the parachute was suspended beneath the balloon.
 A trapeze hung beneath the parachute, and Broadwick held onto the trapeze.
 After the balloon ascended to a sufficient height, Broadwick would release the parachute.
 He fell for a distance, thrilling the crowd, until his parachute filled and he floated to earth.

-On November 2, 1905, during a performance in Anderson, South Carolina, Broadwick's performing partner, known as Maude Broadwick, fell to her death.
-She either was caught in ropes as the balloon rose and then fell or she committed suicide in front of a crowd of 1,000 people.
+On November 2, 1905, during a performance in Anderson, South Carolina, Broadwick's performing partner, Maude Broadwick, fell to her death.
+She was either caught in ropes as the balloon rose and then fell or she committed suicide in front of a crowd of 1,000 people.

-Hanging below a parachute during the balloon's ascent was often hazardous.
+Hanging below a parachute during the balloon's ascent was hazardous.
 For example, winds or turbulence could cause the aeronaut to be swung into nearby trees or buildings.
 To reduce the risks, by 1906 Broadwick had developed a new type of parachute.
 The parachute was folded into a pack which was strapped to his back.
 The parachute was opened by a static line attached to the balloon.
 During ascent Broadwick was directly below the balloon and less susceptible to being swung into obstacles.
-When Broadwick jumped from the balloon, the static line became taut, pulled the parachute from the pack, and then snapped.
-Similar approaches for carrying and deploying parachutes are employed today.
+When Broadwick jumped from the balloon, the static line drew taut, pulled the parachute from the pack, and then snapped.
+Similar methods for carrying and deploying parachutes later became standard.

 In 1908, after seeing Broadwick jump from a balloon at a fair in Raleigh, North Carolina, a 15-year-old single mother named Georgia "Tiny" Jacobs convinced him to allow her to join the performance.
 She later adopted the name Tiny Broadwick and was variously described as Charles Broadwick's daughter or wife.
-Tiny Broadwick later became famous for her many parachute jumps.
+Tiny Broadwick became famous for her many parachute jumps.